firebitsbr/fraud-detection-neuromorphic/docs/HTTP_ENDPOINTS.md

 **Serviço:** Neuromorphic Fraud Detection API **Framework:** FastAPI + Uvicorn
 **Endpoints:**
-- `GET /` - Informações from the beviço
+- `GET /` - information from the beviço
-- `GET /health` - Status from the saúde from the sistema
+- `GET /health` - Status of the saúde from the system
-- `POST /predict` - Predição of fraud
+- `POST /predict` - prediction of fraud
-- `GET /stats` - Estatísticas of the model
+- `GET /stats` - Statistics of the model
-- `GET /docs` - Documentação Swagger inhaveativa
+- `GET /docs` - Documentation Swagger interactive

 ---